SEKOIA-IO/documentation/_shared_content/develop/guides/formats/create_a_format.md

 ## Create a module

-If not existing, you need to create a module that will contain your format.
+If the module that will contain your format doesn't exist, you will need to create it.

 To create a new module, execute the following command: